0x7CFE/substrate-developer-hub.github.io/docs/development/module/execution.md

 ### Learn More

-* Look at the documentation for [Declaring a Module](development/module/declaration.md) to see how you can define `on_initialize` and `on_finalize` logic for your runtime module.
+* Look at the documentation for [Declaring a Pallet](development/module/declaration.md) to see how you can define `on_initialize` and `on_finalize` logic for your pallet.

-* Learn how how you can simulate the orchestration of the Executive module in your [runtime tests](development/module/tests.md).
+* Learn how how you can simulate the orchestration of the Executive pallet in your [runtime tests](development/module/tests.md).

 ### Examples